Nationally Recognized Leaders Among Auto Dealer Fraud Attorneys

 How Our Office Can Help

-If you purchased a vehicle and you believe the auto dealer has engaged in any of these practices contact our office for a Free Case Review.
+If you purchased a vehicle and you believe you are a victim of car dealer fraud contact our office for a Free Case Review.
 We have recovered millions of dollars in jury verdicts and settlements for clients who have been defrauded by car dealers.
 Often times these cases require a substantial amount of investigation and resources.

-If you live in Oklahoma or New Mexico we can assist you directly.
+If you live in Oklahoma or New Mexico we can assist you directly as your auto dealer fraud attorney.
 If you live in another state, we have co-counsel relationships in many states and may be able to offer you representation with locally licensed counsel or a referral.